enijkamp/al-folio/_pages/about.md

 **Research interests.** Representation Learning, Generative Models, Unsupervised Learning, Energy Based Models, Variational Approximation, Computer Vision, Natural Language Processing.

-**Research themes.** The governing theme of my research is to *advance and establish energy-based models:*
+**Research themes.** The governing theme of our research is to *advance and establish energy-based models:*

 (1) Latent space modelling and sampling.
 * Latent EBM for semi-supervised classification (To appear).